-There is only one way for the device to enter the IDLE0 Mode and that is to execute the "HALT" instruction in the application program with the IDLEN bit in SMOD register equal to "1" and the FSYSON bit in WDTC register equal to "0".
+There is only one way for the device to enter the IDLE0 Mode and that is to execute the "HALT" instruction in the application program with the IDLEN bit in SMOD register equal to "1" and the FSYSON bit in CTRL register equal to "0".
 When this instruction is executed under the conditions described above, the following will occur:

-- The system clock will be stopped and the application program will stop at the "HALT" instruction, but the Time Base clock and $f{\rm SUB}$ clock will be on. - The Data Memory contents and registers will maintain their present condition. - The WDT will be cleared and resume counting if the WDT clock source is selected to come from the f{SUB} clock and the WDT is enabled.
-The WDT will stop if its clock source originates from the system clock. - The I/O ports will maintain their present conditions. - In the status register, the Power Down flag, PDF, will be set and the Watchdog time-out flag, TO, will be cleared.
+- The system clock will be stopped and the application program will stop at the "HALT" instruction, but the Time Base clock and f{SUB} clock will be on. - The Data Memory contents and registers will maintain their present condition. - The WDT will be cleared and resume counting if the WDT is enabled. - The I/O ports will maintain their present conditions. - In the status register, the Power Down flag, PDF, will be set and the Watchdog time-out flag, TO, will be cleared.